 - Django Unchained:

 - According to Django, there is no form of life lower than a black slaver.
 In the same breath, he makes it clear he has considerable contempt for the head house slave as well.

-- Stephen (Candie's house slave) is also portrayed as one of these; treating the other slaves with cruelty while enjoying a (relatively) comfortable life.
+- Stephen (Candie's head house slave) is also portrayed as one of these; treating the other slaves with cruelty while enjoying a (relatively) comfortable life.

 - In Pretty in Pink, "richie" Blaine dates Andie, a girl from the wrong side of the tracks.
 When he takes her to a party at a large house, his friend Steff calls him out on it.

 Steff: Nobody appreciates your sense of humor, you know.
 As a matter of fact, everyone's just about to puke from you.
-If you've got a hard-on for trash, don't take care of it around us."
+If you've got a hard-on for trash, don't take care of it around us.

 - Within Our Gates, one of the earliest surviving feature films made by a black director (Oscar Micheaux), features "Old Ned", the preacher who grovels to white folks and says that black folks should know their place.
 He tells his congregation that blacks shouldn't worry about things like education and the vote because they're going to heaven.
 In private, he feels ashamed.

-'Ned: Again, I've sold my birthright.
+Ned: Again, I've sold my birthright.
 All for a miserable mess of pottage.
 Negroes and Whites — all are equal.
 As for me, miserable sinner, hell is my destiny.

 - In Margaret Coel's The Eagle Catcher, a woman accuses Father John of being "White on the outside, Indian on the inside" because he didn't (even try to) talk her daughter out of marrying an Arapaho.